Planning a Disney World vacation is a big undertaking!

 The Disney Resorts quoted are standard view rooms (the cheapest) at Disney’s Caribbean Beach Resort and Disney’s All-Star Music.

 The Caribbean is a typically priced Moderate.
-All-Star Music is representative of the All-Stars, Pop Century is a little more expansive, and Art of Animation is much more expensive.
+All-Star Music is representative of the All-Stars, Pop Century is a little more expensive, and Art of Animation is much more expensive.

-Price quotes for Disney resorts were obtained from the disneyworld.com website, the applicable maximum Disney Armed Forces Salute discount was subtracted, and then hotel taxes added back in (12.5% at all Disney resorts except the All-Stars which would be 13.5%).
+Price quotes for Disney resorts were obtained from the disneyworld.com website, the applicable maximum Disney Armed Forces Salute discount was subtracted, and then hotel taxes were added back in (12.5% at all Disney resorts except the All-Stars, which would be 13.5%).

-The Moderates are fairly similar in price, with about $10-30 a night variance.
-The Fort Wilderness Cabins which also fall under the Moderate Discounts are quite a bit more.
+The Moderates are fairly similar in price, with about a $10-30 a night variance.
+The Fort Wilderness Cabins, which also fall under the Moderate Discounts, are quite a bit more.

 Wrapping It Up

-They also just show the cost for the room, no extra charges.
+They also just show the cost of the room, with no extra charges.

 See our posts on how the 3 Disney Resort categories compare to Shades of Green in all respects: